hinkleung/hinkleung/README.md

 ## About
 - 🔭 I’m currently working in Shenzhen,Guangdong

-- 🌱 I mostly focus on *Java* backend development
+- 🌱 I mostly focus on *Java* development

+- 📖 Want to be a lifetime learner

 - 📫 How to reach me: 394869042@qq.com